Tuesday, October 16, 2018

 The movie apes Jaws by keeping the Bigfoot off screen for most of the movie; the filmmakers use point of view shots and off screen roars to suggest its presence.
 Normally, I wouldn’t have a problem with this gimmick, but the point of view shots expose two huge problems with this premise.

-2. The landscape is completely lacking in vegetation of foliage and doesn’t really offer the Snowbeast much in terms of cover.
+2. The landscape is completely barren and really doesn't offer the Snowbeast much in terms of cover.
 In the climax, when the heroes are talking outside of the camper, they should be able to see the creature looking down upon them.
 He is probably less than twenty feet away and hiding behind a tree that is devoid of any foliage.
 Yet, because the script demands that creature destroy their camper in stealthy attack, they remain oblivious.
 It is a laughable attempt at building suspense.

 It should be noted that the movie’s credit writer was Joseph Stefano, who his most famous for writing the screenplay to Alfred Hitchcock’s Psycho.
 He went from writing one of the most influential movies of all times to ripping off one the most influential movies of all time.
 How the mighty have fallen.
 Though, in his defense, he was working with one of the great cinematic masters on Psycho, while on the Snowbeast he was stuck with an insipid director for hire.